ELPRO LIBERO TI1 USB Data Logger vs Eupry

-With the ELPRO LIBERO TI1 USB logger you will get a manual to help you set up the system, which is the limit on the support you can receive.
-With Eupry, you will have access to a dedicated online support centre as well as fully trained staff available to call or email whenever you might need help.
+With the ELPRO LIBERO TI1 USB logger, you will get a manual to help you set up the system, which is the limit on the support you can receive.
+With Eupry, you will have access to a dedicated online support center as well as fully trained staff available to call or email whenever you might need help.
 If needed, the user can also allow the Eupry staff to access the system and thereby assist with setting up and configuring the data loggers.

-With the ELPRO LIBERO TI1 USB data loggers a lot of time will have to be spent performing custom configurations every time data is exported – especially during deployment.
+With the ELPRO LIBERO TI1 USB data loggers, a lot of time will have to be spent performing custom configurations every time data is exported – especially during deployment.
 With Eupry however, you can change the settings on all of the data loggers at once with a single click.
 This is possible because the settings are changed directly from Eupry’s web application.

 Furthermore, Eupry web application is separated into three levels; users, locations and profiles where an unlimited number of users can be added.
 Here users are also able to adjust permissions to ensure that every user only have access to exactly the data they need.

-With the ELPRO LIBERO TI1 USB data loggers it is possible to have different user-permission levels, but you can’t manage several locations at the same time.
+With the ELPRO LIBERO TI1 USB data loggers, it is possible to have different user-permission levels, but you can’t manage several locations at the same time.

 With Eupry’s system on the other hand, as an owner, you can manage several locations and multiple data loggers at each location at the same time.
 This is possible because you are able to grant users access to different locations with user-permission levels.
 You can also choose which users should have access to which locations and loggers and therefore be able to enforce a strict control of the Eupry setup.

-This feature is important to remember when comparing prices of data logger systems, because the same Eupry software can be used at numerous locations instead of just one.
+This feature is important to remember when comparing prices of data logger systems because the same Eupry software can be used at numerous locations instead of just one.
 The feature is especially relevant for larger laboratories and pharmacy chains where a quality manager manages several laboratories or pharmacies.

 Both systems guarantees a +/- 0.5°C accuracy and both will often be even more accurate.
 The standard measuring range of the ELPRO LIBERO TI1 USB data logger is between -35°C to +70°C.

 The standard range of Eupry’s WiFi data loggers are -50℃ to +50℃ and -90°C to +150°C with probes installed.
-You will therefore be able to accurately handle everything from ultra-low temperature freezers, to high temperature incubators with Eupry WiFi data loggers.
+You will, therefore, be able to accurately handle everything from ultra-low temperature freezers to high-temperature incubators with Eupry WiFi data loggers.

 Every two weeks users will have to empty the memory of ELPRO LIBERO TI1 USB data loggers in order to avoid data that data is not recorded due to insufficient memory.
 With Eupry you won’t have to worry about losing data or have to spend time emptying the data logger’s memory every few weeks.
 Eupry’s wireless data logger automatically sends and stores all data in our servers.